qtli/EmpDG/README.md

 }
 ```

-Complete code, data and final-version paper will be released before the end of October.
+Complete code and data will be released before the end of October.
 Stay tuned!